Cinnamon for Natural Respiratory Relief for People and Poultry

 - the common cold

-Cinnamon has wonderful health benefits for both humans AND chickens.
-But today, I'm going to share a recipe for people.
+Clearly, cinnamon has wonderful health benefits for both humans AND chickens.
+So today, I'm going to share a recipe that can help both.

-If you suffer from bronchitis or feel a scratchy throat coming on, try whipping up a batch of this all-natural Chai Spiced Honey Bronchitis and Cough Relief.
+If you suffer from bronchitis or feel a scratchy throat coming on, or your chickens are making hacking or wheezing noises when they breathe, try whipping up a batch of this all-natural Cinnamon Honey Bronchitis and Cough Relief.

 What you Need |1/2 cup local honey